 Australia has international maintenance arrangements that apply when one parent lives in Australia and the other parent lives in a country that is a reciprocating jurisdiction.

 Where one party does not live in a reciprocating jurisdiction, the only remedy available in Australia is to make an application for child maintenance to a court exercising family law jurisdiction.
-This is permitted even if a payment would be assessed by the DHS – Child Support as if the payer and payee were in Australia.
+This is permitted even if a payment would be assessed by Services Australia – Child Support as if the payer and payee were in Australia.
 However, enforcement against an uncooperative payer will be difficult if the payer has no assets in Australia.

 International maintenance treaties